Tulane Home Tulane Shield logo linking to site home page

 Application

-Tulane’s Office of Undergraduate Admission assigns application readers by student citizenship.
-The application itself does not differ based on citizenship, only the staff member who reads an application.
-Tulane values the diversity undocumented and DACA students bring to our campus.
+Tulane’s Office of Undergraduate Admission assigns application readers by student citizenship, but the application itself does not differ based on citizenship.
+Tulane values the diversity that undocumented and DACA students bring to our campus.
 When undocumented and DACA students apply, their applications are reviewed similarly to how we review international applications, taking into full account the experiences and background of each applicant.
 Therefore, we assign undocumented applicants admission counselors by the country from which they hold a passport.

 Instructions

-Please note our admission deadlines and observe them carefully.
+Please note our admission deadlines and follow them carefully.
 Transcripts, Secondary School Reports, and recommendations must be submitted directly by your school.
-Documents will not be accepted from a student or family member.
+These documents will not be accepted from a student or family member.

-You are welcome to send application materials via postal or courier service; however, it is strongly recommended that you submit online.
+You are welcome to send application materials via postal or courier service; however, it is strongly recommended that you submit materials online through either your Green Wave Portal or by emailing them to submit@tulane.edu.

 1. Application